-Static routing is a special routing configuration, and is configured by an administrator.
-In the network that structure is relatively simple, you only need to configure static routes on network interoperability.
+Static routing is a special routing configuration ,and is configured by an administrator.
+In the network structure is relatively simple network, you only need to configure static routes on network interoperability.
 Properly setting up and using static routes can improve network performance and be guaranteed bandwidth for important network applications.

-The shortcomings of the static route is: It cannot automatically adapt to changes in network topology.
-When network failure or topology change, the route may be unreachable, resulting in network outages.
-Then administrator must manually modify the configuration of static routes.
+The shortcomings of the static route is: It can not automatically adapt to changes in network topology.
+When network failure or topology change may be the route is unreachable, resulting in network outages, then you must manually by the network administrator to modify the configuration of static routes.

-Default route is used when the router cannot find a matching routing table entry:
+Default route in the router can not find a matching routing table entry when routing:

-- If the packet's destination address cannot match any entries in the routing table, the packet will select the default routing; - If there is no default route and destination of the packet is not in the routing table, the packet will be discarded.
+- If the packet's destination address can not be any entries in the routing table to match, the packet will select the default routing; - If no default route and destination of the packet is not in the routing table, the packet will be discarded.